 So I’m working on a list of tips to stay safe.
 Come back soon to read that post, and in the meantime: Check for ticks.

-Tagged: climate change, cold, global warming, Journal of Medical Entomology, lyme disease, Minnesota, Ohio, Rhode Island, study, TickEncounter Resource center, ticks, University of Rhode Island, west, winter
+Tagged: climate change, cold, global warming, Journal of Medical Entomology, lyme disease, Minnesota, Ohio, prevention, Rhode Island, spring, study, summer, TickEncounter Resource center, ticks, University of Rhode Island, west, winter